parrithomas/SkateKeeper/README.md

 The app is built in HTML, CSS and vanilla Javascript.
 CSS layout is sprinkled with some Flexbox for layout.

-Javascript includes features to players choose between a game length of SKATE or KICKFLIP, disable the game when a winner has been declared and feeds back info to used via DOM manipulation.
+Javascript includes features for players choose between a game length of SKATE or KICKFLIP, disable the game when a winner has been declared and gives feedback during the game via DOM manipulation.